Babayev633/chatbot/README.md

 Run custom actions:
 rasa run actions -vv

-For Telegram integration I used hgrok
-More information you can find on official rasa docs
+For Telegram and Web integration in project used ngrok For telegram you should add credentials for it to credentials.yml More information you can find on official rasa docs For Web integration in static/js/script.js you should add url endpoint of ngrok server

 Overview of the files
 data/stories.yml - contains stories